You’ve probably heard this quote before: “Fall in love with the problem not the solution” when looking for a better decision framework.

 If you happen to find yourself in love with a particular idea, you can make that the first one you put through the Build-Measure-Learn loop.
 You’ll have several other ideas ready and waiting to be worked on if it turns out that solution you were pining after wasn’t Mr. Right after all.
 Resiliently and resolutely moving on to the next idea, when the one you were excited about didn’t work out, is another way of demonstrating your love for the problem.

 Thanks to Lean Startup Co.
-Education Program Faculty member Hugh Molotsi for contributing this piece.
+Education Program Faculty member and CEO of Ujama, Hugh Molotsi, for contributing this piece.
 If you want to bring the entrepreneurial spirit to your large organization, Lean Startup Company’s Education Program can help.
 We empower you to solve your own problems using entrepreneurial management, no matter your industry, size company, or sector of the economy.
 Email us.
 We’re here to help.